gvwilson/sensibleadventures/cloudherd/cloudherd.md

 the light,* she told herself, knowing in her heart that there had been more to it than that.

 Aft straightened up.
 "Here they come," he grunted.
-First the tiger, ears back, with Private Thokmay hurrying to keep up.
+First the tiger, with Private Thokmay hurrying to keep up, his battle mask in place.
 Then the three soldiers who had gone with Sergeant Dorbu.
-Then Noxy's mother and Sergeant Dorbu and a uniformed woman who was almost as wide as she was tall, all three of them wearing expressions that would have frozen a cup of tea in a heartbeat.
-Behind them came Scholar-Candidate Nangyal, complaining as always, and Rancid's *tralpa* in her robes and formal collar.
+Then Noxy's mother and Sergeant Dorbu and a light-skinned woman in a spotless unifmr who was almost as wide as she was tall, all three of them wearing expressions that would have frozen a cup of tea in a heartbeat.
+Behind them came Scholar-Candidate Nangyal and Rancid's *tralpa* in her robes and collar, nodding at Nangyal's stream of complaints while ignoring them.
 And behind them, three more soldiers, their uniforms so clean they almost sparkled, and---

 Noxy's heart dropped into her stomach.
 "Saints," Aft cursed.
 "As if things weren't bad enough."